 “Most guests pay a service fee that is under 14.2% of the booking subtotal (the nightly rate plus cleaning fee and additional guest fee, if applicable, but excluding Airbnb fees and taxes).
 The fee varies based on a variety of booking factors and is displayed to guests, including during checkout before they book a reservation.”

-Jay Whiteley’s comparison at Evolve shows that Airbnb and Vrbo/HomeAway charge the lowest guest fees after Booking.com, which does not charge guests anything.
+Jay Whiteley’s comparison at Evolve shows that Airbnb and Vrbo/HomeAway charge the lowest guest service fees after Booking.com, which does not charge guests anything.

 Tax rules depend on local regulations on both booking platforms and differ from city to city.